Facebook rules for teens

 We recommend that minors over the age of 13 ask their parents for permission before sending any information about themselves to anyone over the Internet.

-Note that children under 13 are forbidden from using Facebook entirely.
+Note that children under 13 are forbidden from using Facebook entirely by Facebook rules.

 Facebook has been making rapid and radical changes over the past year, some of them involving pricavy controls and some of them quite controversial.
 It can be difficult to know exactly how public your information is, so you want to assume the worst and limit the amount of personal information posted.